luisferreira90/JobCloudChallenge/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-# Angular Coding Challenge

-This challenge is designed to test your skills in Angular, NgRx, RxJS, Observables and resources.

 ## Challenge

 The application should have the following features: